swalladge/searchr/README.md

 A simple command line search engine for your local plain text files.

 Work in progress!
-The code is littered with TODO's, everything is hardcoded, and not much is implemented yet.
-Use at own risk!
+Most functionality has been implemented, but is likely to be rough around the edges.

 ## Installation